Dorset Mind Your Head Counselling Services

 A counsellor is a trained professional who’s primary concern is to support your emotional wellbeing.
 They will help you explore any problems you may be experiencing, and help you find a way through them.
 They will not advise you, or tell you what to do; rather they will listen and facilitate your own personal growth and exploration.
 This can be really helpful when faced with issues such as depression, anxiety, bereavement, bullying.
 They can also help with anger, relationships, low self-esteem, eating disorders and self-harm.
 A counsellor will help you find coping strategies and guide you at your own pace to greater wellbeing.

 A counsellor is a service like any other, you don’t have to just sit there!
 Feel free to ask questions yourself and try to be open and honest about how you feel.
 A counsellor can’t do any good work with you unless you give them something true to work with.
 They will take your lead and work with you for the best possible outcome.

 Counselling can help no matter what’s on your mind.
 Watch Jack in the video below.
 He tells us how counselling from Relate (a charity providing relationship support nationwide) helped him deal with his parent’s separation.

 Relate also offer a free LIVE CHAT with a counsellor if you need immediate support

 The Mix is another charity that offers free counselling and advice to anyone under the age of 25.

-If you are looking for long term counselling the Counselling Directory lists professional counsellors and therapists near you
+If you are looking for long term counselling, the Counselling Directory is a good place to look for qualified and regulated professional therapists near you.

 If you feel that you want to end your life, please seek immediate help from the emergency services on 999.
 You can also contact HopeLineUK on 0800 068 41 41 or Samaritans on 116 123.
 If you are being abused, you can contact ChildLine on 0800 1111.